Shear shock formation in incompressible viscoelastic solids: Introduction

 In incompressible elastic solids, the growth and decay of acceleration waves was presented by Ogden \cite{ogden74}, thus describing the evolution of a wavefront's slope.
 Connection to the formation of shocks was detailed analytically by Fu and Scott \cite{fu91} in the one-dimensional case, whereas Jordan and Puri \cite{jordan05} performed analytical-numerical comparisons.
 In the class of incompressible hyperelastic solids, the formation of shocks from plane shear waves was studied by Chu \cite{chu64} using the theory of Riemann invariants, see also Ref.~\cite{chockalingam20} where exact conditions are detailed for various models.

 As far as viscoelastic solids are concerned, Coleman and Gurtin \cite{coleman65} investigated the propagation and evolution of acceleration waves in general one-dimensional materials with memory.
 These results are recalled in the review by Schuler et al. \cite{schuler73}, where subsequent works on the existence of steady shocks are presented (see also Cormack and Hamilton \cite{cormack18} for related results).
 Lardner \cite{lardner76} studied the formation of shocks in general one-dimensional solids with memory by using an averaging method.
-Shock wave formation in soft solids with Kelvin--Voigt viscosity was studied by Zabolotskaya et al. \cite{zabo04} based on a slow scale assumption which leads to a modified Burgers equation.
+Shock wave formation in soft solids with Kelvin--Voigt viscosity was studied by Zabolotskaya et al. \cite{zabo04} based on a slow scale assumption which leads to a modified Burgers equation (note in passing that the viscous stress proposed therein does not yield a frame-invariant model \cite{destrade12}).
 The latter was then solved numerically using a spectral method with harmonic balance.
 Lastly, Laksari et al. \cite{laksari14} investigated the evolution of compressional acceleration waves in the context of traumatic brain injury.

 In the light of these works, we conduct an analytical-numerical study of plane shear-wave propagation in incompressible QLV solids.
-Analytical shock formation conditions are based on the study of acceleration waves \cite{ruggeri98} and of reduced wave equations (here, a damped Burgers-like equations, cf. \cite{fusco84,zabo04} for related results).
-The numerical method is a Godunov-type finite-volume scheme that involves operator splitting, see \cite{tripathi17,berjamin18} for similar techniques.
+Analytical shock formation conditions are based on the study of acceleration waves \cite{ruggeri98} and of reduced wave equations (here, a damped Burgers-like equation, cf. \cite{fusco84,zabo04} for related results).
+The numerical method is a Godunov-type finite-volume scheme that involves operator splitting, see \cite{tripathi19a,berjamin18} for similar techniques.
 Analytical-numerical comparisons show that these theoretical estimates are restricted to specific ranges of loading signals.
 In the elastic limit, comparison with the exact theory \cite{chockalingam20} shows that the slow scale estimates are correct for low Mach numbers.
 As demonstrated in the recap Table~\ref{tab:Summary}, the limited accuracy of these estimates encourages further research in this direction.

 The paper is organised as follows.
 Section~\ref{sec:Prelim} presents the equations of motion, which are written as a first-order system of balance laws.
 In Section~\ref{sec:Accel}, the speed and evolution of acceleration waves are analysed theoretically.
 Section~\ref{sec:Slow} presents the derivation of a damped Burgers-like equation based on a slow scale assumption, as well as the corresponding shock formation conditions.
 Section~\ref{sec:Shock} benchmarks these shock formation estimates using a dedicated finite volume scheme.
 Conclusions and prospects are detailed in Section~\ref{sec:Conclu}.
 In the Appendix~\ref{app:Linear}, we derive the linear solution.
 Finally, the Appendix~\ref{app:Elastic} covers exact shock formation estimates obtained in the elastic case \cite{chu64,chockalingam20}.